openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 If your |LANG| code has to interoperate with the standard |TS| or |JS| code, and no type information is available (or if type information is impossible to obtain), then you can use a special ``ESObject`` type to work with dynamic objects.
-Note that such objects must be avoided at all cost as they reduce type checking (i.e., the code is less stable and more error-prone) and have severe runtime overhead.
+Note that you must avoid such objects at all cost as they reduce type checking (i.e., the code is less stable and more error-prone) and cause severe runtime overhead.
 The usage of ``ESObject`` still produces a warning message.